h14h/sortables/README.md

 - [ ] Reordering entire rows at once (2pt)
 - [ ] Removing items from a row into a new row (2pt)
 - [ ] Moving standalone items into an "open" row (3pt)

+> [!NOTE]
+> The above estimates do not include time spent on initial prototype setup and learning the RN Sortables custom ordering strategy API